-On this page you will find information about travelling on the Hua Hin train from all the main destinations in Thailand and beyond into Malaysia and Singapore.
+On this page you will find information about travelling on the Hua Hin train to and from all the main destinations in Thailand and beyond into Malaysia and Singapore.

 If you are travelling to this Royal seaside resort on the Gulf of Thailand, arriving by train is for many the best way to travel here, as the railway station is located right in the centre of the city and is within walking distance to the main beach, the main night-life area and many of the hundreds of accommodation options available, both budget and luxury.